reflex-frp/reflex-dom-contrib/README.md

 ## Contributing

-The easiest way to build reflex-dom-contrib is to clone the [try-reflex repository](https://github.com/ryantrinkle/try-reflex).
+The easiest way to build reflex-dom-contrib is to clone the [reflex-platform repository](https://github.com/reflex-frp/reflex-platform).
 Assuming you cloned it in your home directory you can then do this:

     cd path/to/reflex-dom-contrib
-    ~/try-reflex/work-on ghcjs ./.
+    ~/reflex-platform/work-on ghcjs ./.

 That will put you in a nix-shell with the necessary environment.
 Then you can build like this: